fidojs/fidojs/README.md

 	fido.can("chew", jsTags);
 	fido.can("html", {dependencies,templates});

+// fido can chew HTML tags
 // fido can bark out HTML
-// fido can chew HTML tags
-// fido does html
+// fido will do html

 fidojs/fido-skill-html/fido.js
+	fido.can("chew", htmlTags);
 	fido.can("bark", htmlOut);
-	fido.can("chew", htmlTags);
 	fido.do("html", function() {...});
 ```